Leprechaun817/clio/python/readme.md

 ### Options

 Clio supports long-form options (`--foo`) with single-character aliases (`-f`).
-Note that when registering an option you should omit the leading dashes, i.e. you should register the option name `"foo"` rather than `"--foo"`.
+Note that when registering an option you should omit the leading dashes, i.e. you should register the option name as `"foo"` rather than `"--foo"`.

 Registering options: